List of Hong Kong national security cases: Judicial procedures and controversies

-Wanted activists
+Warrants and exiled activists

 News of the Hong Kong police pursuing exiled activists first emerged on 31 July 2020 when the Chinese state television CCTV reported on 31 July 2020 that Hong Kong police had issued arrest warrants for six fugitive activists who were suspected of secession or colluding with foreign forces, namely pro-democracy camp's Nathan Law, Simon Cheng, Samuel Chu; localist Ray Wong; and pro-independence Wayne Chan and Honcques Laus.
 Hong Kong police declined to comment.
 Chan and Wong were facing charges before their exile, while Law was put on the wanted list by police after he had, without facing charges, left Hong Kong.
 Chu appeared to be the first non-Hong Kong citizen wanted under the NSL.

 The South China Morning Post reported on 27 December 2020 that according to an unnamed insider of the police force, about 30 Hongkongers abroad were wanted by the National Security Department.
 Four exiled activists were named: Ted Hui, Sunny Cheung, Baggio Leung, and Brian Leung.

 Overseas activists, including businessman and commentator Elmer Yuen, journalist Victor Ho, and ex-Legislative Council Member Baggio Leung, who launched a committee to establish a "Hong Kong Parliament" in exile were accused of subversion by Hong Kong's Security Bureau on 3 August 2022.
 The Bureau said the police "would spare no efforts" in accordance with national security legislation, "in order to bring the offenders to justice".
 The Hong Kong Parliament Electoral Organizing Committee, based in Toronto, Canada, was launched in July 2022, aiming to hold the first election of the parliament in late 2023, with a spokesperson saying that the vote would be held "globally" and online.

 The Trump administration sanctioned six security and police officials in Hong Kong after Beijing and Hong Kong were accused of using security law "to intimidate, silence, and harass 19 pro-democracy activists who were forced to flee overseas".